LauraTena/lala-projects/packages/styles/README.md

 # Sass Public Pages

-This package provides the SASS configuration files to create Frontiers public pages.
-It provides: variables, mixins, icons, layout styles, etc.

 **Important**: since v2.5.0, if a component is updated, this package needs to be updated in any project where the component is used.
 Otherwise component colors will look black.

 ## Main sass config file (to be imported in components)

 ```
 @import '~@frontiers-sass/public-pages/src/config/config';